viviandotdev/ObsidianVault/+ Encounters/Queue.md

 I learn from examples, I don't think I have ever seen an example in real life of a relationship that I would like to emulate or like look up to.
 But like a year or two I remember watching a show that really showed a relationship that i would like to emulate all i want is to have someone believe in me at the times when i don't believe in myself

+- Someone who tells me I'm wrong without making me feel stupid.
+- Someone that would listen to what I have to say without making me feel like my feelings are invalid.
+- Someone who supports me and my dreams
+- Someone who does not make me feel exhausted when I am with them.
+- Someone who is straightforward and can communicate clearly and effectively